andrzejsenderecki/Game_Get_Million_Euros/README.md

 # game-get-1-million-euros-object-oriented-programming-version

 I decided to change my game GET 1 MILLION EUROS on object-oriented-programming version.
-The game will has own same features as first version, such as:
+The game will has same features as first version, such as:

 "The game draw questions with 3 categories and display on the buttons 4 an answers.